-Port Road 4 Lane Bridge and Kioreroa Intersection upgrade
+Port Road four-lane bridge and Kioreroa Road intersection upgrade

 2-Lane Bridge Widening and construction of a 2-lane roundabout incorporating Kiwi rail crossing and the upgrade of 3kms of major access roads

 - major disruption during construction - increased traffic efficiency in the long term - reduced congestion in the long term - teduced safety incidents - increased economic productivity with improved access to Port Whangārei and Port Nikau. - doing nothing will only allow the congestion to increase due to planned traffic growth for Whangārei, it will also impede economic productivity due to reduced access to Port Nikau - upgrading the intersection without widening the approach roads to four lanes and in turn constructing a bridge would cause major disruption and would not ease the traffic congestion in the long term.